SimpleFinance/jdub/tour.md

 ## Anatomy of a Query
 The basic [`Query` class](src/main/scala/com/simple/jdub/Query.scala) defines an abstract method `reduce` and inherits abstract fields `sql` and `values` from the [`RawQuery` trait](src/main/scala/com/simple/jdub/RawQuery.scala).
 The concrete classes you create based on `Query`, then, must provide those three pieces.

-The `sql` field contains the actual SQL code, with optional input parameters denoted by `?`.
+The `sql` field contains the actual SQL code, with optional bind parameters denoted by `?`.
 That SQL code becomes a Java [`PreparedStatement`](http://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html) under the hood.
 The contents of `values` are then passed in to that `PreparedStatement`.
 When you send your class into a database object, the resulting rows are passed to `reduce` where the return value defines your final result.

 Minimal code to get a list of `id` column values for all rows of a table `users` would be:
 ```scala